vidrl/training-mpxv-2025/index.md

 - [Galaxy](https://usegalaxy.org.au/login/start) Click Register here button down the bottom.

 Galaxy will be used for all bioinformatics analysis.
-Please register an account.

 ## Optional: Videos